vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 # Background

-We have built Waku to be a communication layer for Web3.
+We have built Waku to be the communication layer for Web3.
 Waku is a collection of protocols to chose from for your messaging needs.
 It enables secure, censorship-resistant, privacy-preserving, spam-protected communication for its user.
 It is designed to run on any device, from mobile to the cloud.